sofimrtn/tablines/README.rst

 .. note:: The present repository contains two dependent projects.

-Tabels Core
+Tablines
 ===========

+This tool was initially developed by `CTIC Foundation <http://www.fundacionctic.org/>`.
-`CTIC Foundation <http://www.fundacionctic.org/>`_ tool developed in Scala language under the terms of `Apache License, version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.
-Tabels Core helds the capability to map from supported tabular formats to RDF documents; the mapping between them should be specified by a ``transformation program`` by the means of a DSL developed with the only purpose of these mappings.
-More information about the DSL can be found in the `online release help (in Spanish) <http://idi.fundacionctic.org/tabels/docs/guide/>`_.
+The tool has been implemented in Scala language under the terms of `Apache License, version 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`.
+Tablines helds the capability to map from supported tabular formats to RDF documents; the mapping between them should be specified by a ``transformation program`` by the means of a DSL developed with the only purpose of these mappings.

 Valid input formats:
   * Excel files: .xls, .xlsx